francojposa/personal-site/_dev_setup_guides/python-setup-macos.md

 ## Final Notes:
  You may notice that in the Github repo that the [Pyenv-Virtualenvwrapper](https://github.com/pyenv/pyenv-virtualenvwrapper) plugin has not been updated since 2017.
-It still works perfectly, but it may be a good small project to fork and maintain so that it does not get lost to the sands of time.
+It still works perfectly, but it may be a good small project to fork and/or maintain so that it does not get lost to the sands of time.